 In Windows 2008 server, the most common issue is that the system C drive is getting full, because many kinds of files are saving into C drive continuously.
-To solve this problem, if you contact support from server OEM manufacturer, you’ll get a time-consuming solution.
-Back up everything, delete and recreate volumes, finally restore everything.
-To a server that has large amount of files, it may cost a whole day to complete this task.
+To solve this problem, if you contact support from server OEM manufacturer, they'll tell you to back up everything, delete and recreate volumes, finally restore from backup.
+To a server with large amount of files, it may cost a whole day to complete this task.
 The fastest way is expanding C drive partition.

-If drive D is Primary and you can delete it, follow the steps to extend C drive in Server 2008 Disk Management:
+If drive D is Primary and you can delete it, follow the steps to extend C drive in Windows Server 2008 Disk Management:

-- Press and on keyboard to launch Run, input diskmgmt.msc and press Enter to open Disk Management.
+- Press Windows and R on keyboard to launch Run, type diskmgmt.msc and press Enter to open Disk Management.

 - Right click drive D and select Delete Volume.